Joy-less/Embers/Source/Embers/Documentation.md

 sleep([seconds = inf])
 	Pauses the thread for the given number of seconds.

-raise(error_name)
+raise(exception_name) | raise(exception)
-	Throws an error with the given name.
+	Throws the given exception or a new exception with the given name.

-throw(error_name)
+throw(exception_name)
-	Throws an error with the given name that can be caught with catch.
+	Throws an exception with the given name that can be caught with catch.

-catch(error_name)
+catch(exception_name)
-	Catches an error thrown by throw with the given name.
+	Catches an exception thrown by throw with the given name.

 lambda
 	Returns a proc from the given block that can be called with call(*args).